Complete Guide

 Section 80C

-One can deduct up to ₹1.5 lakh in each financial year on the principal repayment.
-Applies both to self-occupied and let-out properties.
+Deduction of up to ₹1.5 lakh per year on principal repayment.
+This is part of the overall 80C limit and applies to both self-occupied and let-out properties.

 Maximum: ₹1,50,000/year